What Are the Surgical Options for Mesothelioma?

 I think the best treatment for peritoneal mesothelioma is a combination of HIPEC or the hypothalamic interpersonal chemotherapy as well as what we call a cell reductive procedure.
 Which includes the peritonectomy procedure.

-Pericardial and Testicular Mesothelioma Surgery
+Pericardial Mesothelioma Surgery Options

-Surgeries for pericardial and testicular mesothelioma, the rarest forms of the disease, involve removing affected tissue or organs or draining fluid buildup.
-These procedures have varying success rates.
+Surgeries for pericardial mesothelioma involve removing affected tissue or draining fluid buildup.
+These procedures have varying success rates and tend to have higher risks of serious complications.

 The most common treatment for testicular mesothelioma is inguinal orchiectomy, a surgery to remove one or both testicles along with the spermatic cord.
 The risks include bleeding, infection, swelling and pain.